juanpallotta/LPP/README.md

 The variables (in alphabetical order) are described below.
 The dimensions of each one are shown between parentheses.

 * `Aerosol_Backscattering (time, lrs, points)`: Aerosol backscattering profiles of the channel selected for the inversion.
-One profile per time and lidar ratio set in the configuration file passed as third argument to the `lidarAnalysis_PDL2` module.
+One profile per time and lidar ratio, both set in the configuration file passed as third argument to the `lidarAnalysis_PDL2` module.
 * `Aerosol_Extinction (time, lrs, points)`: Aerosol extinction profiles of the channel selected for the inversion.
-One profile per time and lidar ratio set in the configuration file passed as third argument to the `lidarAnalysis_PDL2` module.
+One profile per time and lidar ratio, both set in the configuration file passed as third argument to the `lidarAnalysis_PDL2` module.
 * `AOD_LR (time, lrs)`: Aerosols optical depth obtained by integrating the aerosol extinction profile across the `point` dimmension.
 * `LRs (lrx)`: Lidar ratios used in the inversion.
+The values are set in the configuration file as the variable `LR`.
 * `Range_Corrected_Lidar_Signal_L2 (time, channels, points)`: Range corrected lidar signals.
-These signals has all the corrections as the time and spatial averaging set for this data level in the corresponding confiugation file passed as third argument.
+These signals has all the corrections, as the time and spatial averaging set for this data level in the corresponding confiugation file passed as third argument.
-* `Start_Time_L2 (time)`: GPS start time of each lidar profile.
+* `Start_Time_L2 (time)`: GPS start time of each averaged lidar profile.
-* `Stop_Time_L2 (time)`: GPS stop time of each lidar profile.
+* `Stop_Time_L2 (time)`: GPS stop time of each averaged lidar profile.

 ### Group Attributes